nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ![a screenshot shows the emulator proxy configured to use http://0.0.0.0:8080]($BASE_URL$/imgs/reveng/emulator_proxy_config.png)

-Run mitmproxy with no arguments, like this:
+Run mitmproxy with no arguments in a terminal, like this:

 ```bash
 mitmproxy